Head Track & Field Coach

-Head Cross-Country and Track and Field Coach Matt Koenigs, who also serves as Athletic Director, joined the staff at Trinity Lutheran College in August of 2012.
+Head Cross-Country and Track & Field Coach Matt Koenigs, joined the staff at Trinity Lutheran College in August of 2012.
 In a short time, Koenigs’ teams have made tremendous strides both in roster size and strength.
 When he joined the Eagle staff in 2012 his roster comprised a mere five athletes; today there are 50 athletes on his teams.

 Accustomed to wearing many hats, Koenigs occupied the unique position of coaching both the Trojans of Everett Community College and the Eagles at Trinity until the conclusion of the 2013-14 academic year.
 Koenigs stepped down at EvCC in order to focus on building the programs at Trinity after the Eagles learned they would be joining the National Association of Intercollegiate Athletics (NAIA), a move made possible under his direction as Athletic Director.
 Until that point, the Eagles were competing only in the National Association of Christian College Athletics (NCCAA).
 Undaunted by the challenge of working with two different collegiate programs, Koenigs’ Trojans at EvCC continued to win NWAACC Championships, bringing home another women’s XC title in 2012 and a men’s title in 2013.
 Meanwhile, his Trinity programs continued their growth from one season to the next.

 In 2006, when he began his coaching career, Koenigs took over EvCC programs with two men and no women on the roster, teams that had never won an NWAACC Championship and had not placed among the conference’s top 3 at NWAACC since 1982.